bitovi/operations-example-deno-ec2/README.md

 ## Deploying and Destroying your Cloud Infrastructure

-There is one variable to consider when deploying and destroying your AWS deployment: `stack_destroy` in the EC2 workflow, and `tf_stack_destroy` in the ECS workflow.
+There is one variable to consider when deploying and destroying your AWS deployment: `tf_stack_destroy`.

-> These variables will be named consistently in upcoming releases!

-In either case, this is the one variable that triggers deploying and destroying the environment.
+This is the one variable that triggers deploying and destroying the environment.

-If `[tf_]stack_destroy` is `false`, the environment will be provisioned and your app will be deployed.
+If `tf_stack_destroy` is `false`, the environment will be provisioned and your app will be deployed.

 If it is `true`, the environment and application will be **destroyed**.